kamo-naoyuki/python_audio_ffmpeg/README.md

 # python_audio_ffmpeg
-Python ffmpeg wrapper to convert from numpy.ndarray to numpy.ndarray Edit Add topics
+Python ffmpeg wrapper to convert from numpy.ndarray to numpy.ndarray

 ## Requirements